hariHaran1107/Snake-game/README.md

 # Snake-game
-Snake game is created using java script
+Snake game is created using java script library